ballerina-guides/integration-tutorials/service-orchestration/README.md

 Note that the initial record definitions can be generated using the "Paste JSON as record" VSCode command with the relevant JSON payloads and then be modified as necessary.

-6. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes calls to the backend services and retrieves relevant details, and responds to the request.
+6. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes calls to the backend services to retrieve relevant details, and responds to the request.
 Use `/healthcare` as the service path (or the context) of the service which is attached to the listener listening on port `port`.
 Define an HTTP resource that allows the `POST` operation on resource path `/categories/{category}/reserve`, where `category` (corresponding to the specialization) is a path parameter, and expects a JSON object corresponding to `ReservationRequest` as the payload.
 The response will have a JSON payload corresponding to `ReservationStatus` on success or the response can be a "NotFound" or "InternalServerError" response on errors.

 ```ballerina
 service /healthcare on new http:Listener(port) {